system-zero/system-zero/src/y/README.md

 an admirable C property.
 In this distribution we already happily using code that it was first written at 1988.

+We continued with a rather oversimplified `make' like utility, rather specific for this environment and its development flow.
+This script stressed the machine a bit more than any other code so far (1000++ rather complicated lines of code), and which revealed more than a couple memory issues with the hand written memory managment mechanism.
+Most were fixed, and at least in one case to avoid a memory leak (when we had no other choise than to use function recursively), we've used a workaround.
+Instead of storing the object into the function, we used a nested function to handle the encapsulated object, which it is released when exiting from the function environment.
+So yes, it is more like a big hack, than any real proper mechanism, that quite strangely still is going on though.
+This seeks for an explanation!

 ## Acknowledgements, References, Algorithms, Libraries:

 * [Frexx CPP C Preprocessor.](http://daniel.haxx.se/projects/fcpp)